AdobeDocs/experience-manager-htl.en/help/using/overview.md

 ---
 title: HTL overview
-description: Learn how AEM supports HTML template language (HTL) to offer a productive enterprise-level web framework.
-HTL increases security and allows HTML developers without Java knowledge to better participate in AEM projects.
+description: Learn how AEM supports HTML template language (HTL) to offer a productive enterprise-level web framework that increases security and allows HTML developers without Java knowledge to better participate in AEM projects.
 exl-id: 5d06ff25-d681-4b95-8375-c28a8364eb7e
 ---

 # Overview {#overview}

 The purpose of HTML Template Language (HTL), supported by Adobe Experience Manager (AEM), is to offer a highly productive enterprise-level web framework that increases security, and allows HTML developers without Java knowledge to better participate in AEM projects.